ehorvat1/Openhab_Widgets/Energy_Summary/README.md

 2) removed arrow icon in solar block.
 30.Jun 2024
 3) Power animation from solar to house corrected.
 4) Battery animation modified.
 Follows now itemBattery2 which should be linked to Battery charging/discharging power (showing charging when > 0, Discharging if < 0).

+   in v4, Changes to v3:
+1) added a 3rd Item to Non Fossile Block.
+13.Okt 2024